michaelweatherburn/IntroductionToJavaProgramming/README.md

 # JavaPractice
-Solutions to Java textbook practice problems.
+Examples and Exercises of some Java textbooks

+Currently:
-Currently working through: Introduction to Java Programming, Comprehensive Version, 10th Edition by Daniel Liang.
+* Introduction to Java Programming, Comprehensive Version, 10th Edition by Daniel Liang.